anoshandrews/ChestX-Pneumonia-CNN/README.md

     ```
 4. Open your web browser and go to the URL provided by Streamlit (usually `http://localhost:8501`).
 You can then upload a new X-ray image or select from provided examples to get a pneumonia prediction.

+### Option 2: Using Docker (Recommended for Deployment/Containerization)

+Docker provides a consistent environment for running the application.
+Make sure you have Docker installed on your system.

+2.  **Build the Docker image:**
+    Navigate to the root of the cloned repository where the `Dockerfile` is located.
+    ```bash
+    docker build -t chestx-pneumonia-cnn .
+    ```
+    This command builds the Docker image named `chestx-pneumonia-cnn`.
+This process will install all dependencies and set up the environment as defined in the `Dockerfile`.

+## Usage

 ### Running the Web Application via Docker Container

 To run the Streamlit web application using the Docker container: